Cattle-Engine/Runtime/docs.md

 using foo::gPlayerHealth;
 ```

 After importing something you can just use it as a normal variable, function or type.

-To export something just place export before you variable, type and function.Stuff such as class, interface, struct etc, all count as a type.
+To export something just place export before you variable, type and function.
+Stuff such as class, interface, struct etc, all count as a type.
 An example is below:
 ```angelscript
 export int gPlayerHealth;